Dynamics of Aligning Active Matter: Mapping to a Schr\"odinger Equation and Exact Diagonalization: Kinetic Theory

 Although in case of a non-Hermitian $\HH$ such a unitary $\mathcal U$ is not guaranteed to exist, $\PT$ symmetry (of the fully connected XY-model, the original active matter dynamics explicitly break the symmetry) ensures that $\HH$ is diagonalizable except at isolated spectral singularities, called exceptional points \cite{kato1995}.
 At an exceptional point, the $\PT$ symmetry of a given manifold breaks down, causing these eigenvectors to coalesce, and leaving the Hamiltonian defective.
 While in principle the exponential of a defective matrix can still be efficiently computed from the Jordan canonical form, giving rise to non-exponential time evolution, the eigenvectors do not perfectly coalesce in finite precision arithmetic and resulting eigen decompositions are spurious.
 We therefore do not consider the dynamics at exceptional points explicitly and remain at finite (but arbitrarily small) distance to them.

-When performing exact diagonalization numerically, one can of course only treat finite matrices and thus has to introduce a Fourier mode cut-off $\ell$.
+The method of choice we employ to study the resulting Schrödinger equation problem is exact diagonalization~\cite{fehske2008}, which in the quantum mechanical literature refers to the direct numerical determination of eigenvalues and eigenvectors from a matrix representation of the problem.
+When performing exact diagonalization numerically, one can of course only treat finite matrices and, thus, has to introduce a Fourier mode cut-off $\ell$.
 Such a cut-off limits the amount of detail which can be resolved in the now truncated Fourier basis.
 This not only limits which initial conditions can be represented faithfully, but also what interaction strengths can accurately be treated as the stationary state becomes sharply peaked with increasing $\avggamma/D$.
 The cut-off $\ell$ thus has to be chosen according to this ratio.
 In practical calculations, we use the deviation of the lowest lying energy level from zero as a benchmark for the choice of cut-off.
 Including the non-positive Fourier modes, the linear matrix size for a system with $N$ particles is $(2\ell+1)^N$, such that full diagonalization quickly becomes intractable.

-For large, sparse non-Hermitian (Hermitian) matrices, the Implicitly Restarted Arnoldi~\cite{lehoucq1996} (Lanczos~\cite{calvetti1994}) method is well established as a means of obtaining the extremal, in our case low-lying, parts of the spectrum.
+For large, sparse non-Hermitian matrices, the Implicitly Restarted Arnoldi~method~\cite{lehoucq1996} is well established as a means of obtaining the extremal, in our case low-lying, parts of the spectrum.
+In the case of Hermitian matrices, the Arnoldi method reduces to the Lanczos algorithm \cite{calvetti1994}, which is particularly well-known in the quantum mechanics literature and exact diagonalization context \cite{fehske2008}.
 We employ their ARPACK implementations by means of ref.~\cite{haegeman2025}.
 Parity symmetry can further be exploited to bring the Hamiltonian into block-diagonal form, reducing the effective matrix size by a factor of two.

+We show exemplary results of the time evolution in \cref{fig:heatmap-time-evolution} for the case of reciprocal interactions.
+The different panels represent the two-particle function as a heatmap (cf. fig.~\ref{fig:stationary-current} for details on the representation) at various time steps.
+We compare the numerical evolution to results from agent-based simulations (i.e. direct numerical integration of the stochastic equations of motion) by means of the marginalized one-particle distributions which are shown in the margins.
+Not only is an excellent agreement apparent, but it is also clear that the two-particle distribution contains (correlation) information that is not accessible in the marginalized distributions.
+In this case of reciprocal interactions, the sum and the difference of the two angles decouple.
+The latter converges to a Von-Mises law whereas the former is subject to free diffusion.

 \paragraph{Long-time tail behavior, linearized masses.}

 On hydrodynamic scales, the dynamics can be reduced to a small number of slow modes.
 As we are dealing with identical particles, these are crucially all moments of the one-particle distribution which is the result of marginalizing the degrees of freedom of all but one particle.
 In our case this reads